-(1) The effective and efficient operation of the BEP facility.
+in the daily management and operation of the BEP facility.

-(2) Compliance with all contractual obligations.

-(3) Maintaining continuous operation of the facility.

-(n) A licensed manager must assure that the terms of employment of any employee are commensurate with the terms of employment of other persons engaged in similar work in the local economy.

-(o) A licensed manager is responsible for the conduct of the manager's employees and must ensure that any employee is aware of and complies with the business practices set out in this rule.
-The manager is responsible for correcting actions of an employee and enforcing the business practices that apply to an employee.
+- (m) A licensed manager shall employ other persons as necessary for the effective and efficient operation of the BEP facility. - (n) A licensed manager is responsible for the following: - (1) The conduct of the manager's employees and must ensure that any employee: - (A) is aware of; and - (B) complies with;

+the business practices set out in this rule.
-(p) If a licensed manager becomes or is unable to personally operate the BEP facility and to perform under provisions of the agreement between the manager and the state licensing agency, the manager must:

-(1) notify the state licensing agency promptly; and

-(2) select an individual, approved in advance by the state licensing agency, and make arrangements for that individual, to operate the facility in the operator's absence.
+- (2) Correcting actions of an employee. - (3) Enforcing the business practices that apply to an employee. - (o) If a licensed manager becomes or is unable to personally operate the BEP facility and to perform under provisions of the agreement between the manager and the state licensing agency, the manager must: - (1) notify the state licensing agency within two (2) business days; - (2) select an individual, approved in advance by the state licensing agency; and - (3) make arrangements for that individual to operate the facility in the operator's absence.